-Uncut Sheet of 1956 Topps Football Cards
+Uncut Sheets of 1956 Topps Football Cards

-The picture below shows what I believe is the configuration of an uncut half-sheet of 1956 Topps football cards.
+Following is the configuration of the first half-sheet.
 If you hold your cursor over a card in the virtual sheet, your browser should show you the number of the card and the name of the player.
 Clicking on a card will bring up the full-sized scan.
 (A real uncut sheet would not have lines between the cards--that's an effect of scanning them individually.)

 ![]() |